lexnederbragt/MBV3070-H19/1_Data_Types.md

 at_content[2]
 ```

-Lists can be indexed from the back using a negative index.
+Lists can be indexed from the end using a negative index.
 The last item of at_content is accessed like this:

 ```python
 at_content[-1]